 Here are the states where weed has been decriminalized:

-In these states, even though weed is not recreationally legal, you cannot get arrested for use or possession.
+In these states, even though weed is not recreationally legal, you cannot get arrested for use or possession of normal amounts.

 *(Note that for purposes of redundancy, the nine states where weed is legal recreationally have been omitted).